Introduction

 CPOM laws are regulations that prohibit standard corporations (or other non-physician entities) from practicing medicine or employing practicing physicians.
 The primary goal of these laws is to ensure that medical decisions are made solely based on patient care and not influenced by corporate interests.
 These laws vary by state, but they generally aim to protect the physician-patient relationship from commercial influence.

-While the focus is often on physicians and medical care, the CPOM family of laws typically apply to a wide range of licensed healthcare providers, including psychologists, speech therapists, physical therapists, occupational therapists, mid-level providers (nurse practitioners and physician assistants), dentists, dietitians, podiatrists, chiropractors, pharmacists, optometrists, and many others.
-The goal of CPOM laws is shared across these professions: ensure clinical decisions aren’t influenced by corporate pressures.
+While the focus is often on physicians and medical care, the CPOM family of laws typically apply to a wide range of licensed professional healthcare providers, including psychologists, speech therapists, physical therapists, occupational therapists, mid-level providers (nurse practitioners and physician assistants), dentists, podiatrists, chiropractors, optometrists, and many others licensed healthcare professionals.
+The goal of CPOM laws is typically shared across these professions: ensure clinical decisions aren’t influenced by corporate pressures.

 Who Do These CPOM Laws Apply To?

-A state’s CPOM restrictions typically apply to any standard corporate entity that seeks to provide medical or licensed healthcare services.
-This includes corporations, limited liability companies (LLCs), and other business entities.
+A state’s CPOM restrictions typically apply to lay corporate entity that is not owned by a licensed professional and that seeks to provide medical or licensed healthcare services.
+This typically includes non-physician-owned corporations, limited liability companies (LLCs), and other business entities.
 For an entity to comply with CPOM laws and practice medicine, it typically must be:

 - 100% (or majority) owned by a physician (or physicians) licensed to practice medicine in that state, and

-- Formed as a special type of physician-owned legal entity: a Professional Corporation (“PC” for short).
+- Formed as a special type of physician-owned professional legal entity: a Professional Corporation (“PC” for short).
 In some states, a Professional Limited Liability Company (“PLLC”) is also permitted.
-Some states use the term Professional Association (or "PA"), which functions the same.
+Some states use the term Professional Association (or "PA"), which functions the same as a Professional Corporation.

 Most states with CPOM laws only permit the corporate practice of medicine through these physician-owned PCs or PLLCs.